 - Emergency hardware – networks, servers, desktop and laptop computers, wireless devices and peripherals

 - Make sure you have copies of software applications to restore onto replacement equipment

 - What people would you need to contact?
 Make a list of clients, projects, employees and contractors.

 In the case of a natural disaster, like a flood, or a storm like Katrina, you might find it hard to contact employees or reach out to clients.
 It’s helpful to keep a list of names and numbers in a place you can get to easily.
 You might want to set up a password-protected portion of your Web site for employees to use and post to during a disaster, in case the phone systems are not working.
 Also, you may want to host your web site somewhere outside your local area.
 If you are hit by a natural disaster, the web site could still be up and running, and be a place where clients and employees could get in touch with you.

 Imagine how well your business would function if you were suddenly cut off from your office and could not access your files.
 You cannot prevent failures of equipment, natural disasters or mistakes from happening, but you can limit the extent of the damage and make sure that your company continues to run with a disaster recovery plan.

 The team of experts at our office can put together a strategic plan for your business.
-Getting IT help from an IT Company like us puts you ahead of your competition.
+Getting help from a qualified team of IT managed services for small businesses like Landon Technologies puts you ahead of your competition.